lorenzomartino86/money-transfer-app/README.md

 ```

 ### Demo
+This app is deployed on Heroku listening at *https://lore-money-transfer-app.herokuapp.com*.
+You can use Postman collection link above to test the api interaction.

-Make sure that the app is listening on localhost:8080 before starting.
+If you want to test it locally make sure that the app is listening on localhost:8080 before starting.
 Check the [api documentation](money-transfer-rest-api/README.md) before starting with the demo.

 **N.B**: This app is actually handling just the currencies: EUR, USD, GBP.